XraySpectroscopy/XAS-Data-Interchange/specification/dictionary.md

 * _free-format string_: This is a string which can contain any character (save end-of-line characters) in any encoding system.
-A free-sormat string need not be ASCII and need not be English.
+A free-format string need not be ASCII and need not be English.
   Because applications using XDI may not be capable of handling some encoding systems, it is **recommended** that free-format strings be ASCII.